 Even more than just being tasty, elderberries are useful and quite a potent medicine.
 I make jars full of elderberry tincture and cordial all throughout the year to stock up for fall and winter coughs, colds and flu.

 I’m currently on the hunt in my neck of the woods for a fresh elder patch so that I can forage fresh berries, but until then, I’ve been using dried berries from Mountain Rose Herbs.
 (2017 update – I have two baby elder bushes growing stronger every day.
 I’ll make my own patch!)

 Here’s few posts from fellow bloggers who have covered the goodness of elderberries:

-- Quick and Simple Elderberry Cold Syrup (Herbal Academy of New England)
+- Quick and Simple Elderberry Cold Syrup (Herbal Academy)